-Making Pasta From Scratch
+How to Make Pasta From Scratch

 Making pasta from scratch is easier than you may think.
 And not only will you be able to taste the difference in the finished product, you’ll also know exactly what ingredients went into it.

 Here, we demonstrate two ways to make fresh pasta: by machine and by hand.
 The first is faster, but it requires special equipment; the second is a labor of love, ideal for a leisurely weekend or group activity.
 Either way, you’ll be rewarded with flavorful, slightly chewy strands made with just flour, eggs, olive oil and a pinch of salt — the perfect foundation for any pasta dish.
 Start with the basic recipe below, then read on for step-by-step instructions.
+And, when your work is done, check our website for the more than 300 pasta recipes we have to share with you.

 What Type of Flour is Used to Make Pasta